jordanchow1/tj_locations/README.md

 - Household is also highly correlated with number of stores with a correlation of 0.961889.
 This makes sense since population and household are positively correlated.
 - Surprisingly, population density does not have a strong correlation with the number of stores in a county, with a correlation of only 0.11786.
 This may have to do with the fact that population density is calculated by dividing land area over population, where a large proportion of the land can be undeveloped and thus remote.
 So, the population density could be misrepresenting the true density __experienced by the people__.
 - Some other factors such as single detached/attached homes and mobile homes also have high positive correlations so they can be ignored for the sake of multicollinearity.
-## Model Performance:
+## Model Performance - Accuracy Score:
-- Random Forest Regression
+- Linear Regression: 0.036
-- Linear Regression
+- Poisson Regression: 0.25
-- Poisson Regression
+- Random Forest Regression: 0.36
 ## Data Sources
 Census data: http://www.dof.ca.gov/Forecasting/Demographics/Estimates/e-5/